aplanting/data-challenge-sql/README.md

 #### The files
 There are 3 files in this challenge.

-- file containing the original selection made by the media company containing the user IDs and the unique link to the survey.
+- file containing the original selection made by the media company containing the user IDs and the unique link to the survey. (customer_ids_links.csv)
-- file containing the selected winners by the third party containing an ID that is found in the unique link
+- file containing the selected winners by the third party containing an ID that is found in the unique link. (winners.csv)
-- file with unique card numbers, pin numbers and the value of the card.
+- file with unique card numbers, pin numbers and the value of the card. (giftcards.csv)

 ### Your task